 3.5 Capturing Images for Dataset

-To detect hand gestures using skin colour, there are different approaches including skin colour-based methods.
+To detect hand gestures using skin colour there are different approaches including skin colour-based methods.
 In this thesis, after detecting and subtracting the face and other background, skin recognition and a contour comparison algorithm were used to search for the hand and discard other background colour objects for every frame captured from a webcam or video file.
 Palm to extract their contours and saved the four for evaluation with the contours of the skin detected area of every frame.
 After detecting the skin area for each frame captured, contours of the detected areas were compared with the previously saved hand histogram template contours to remove other skin like objects existing in the image.
-If the contour comparison of the spotted skin area complies with any one of the saved hand histogram then it captured hand gesture only.
+If the contour comparison of the spotted skin area complies with any one of the saved hand histogram contours, then it captured hand gesture only.
 I have explained more information about my approach to hand detection in chapter 4.